Cupping Therapy

 Cups encourage circulation through vasodilation, alleviate adhesions, clear congestion and stagnation and rehydrate muscle tissue and fascia.

 Interstitial Debris what is this?
-In short our bodies carry interstitial fluids which as well as nutrients also contain waste products that are carried through the connective tissue.
-Massage and cupping therapy manipulate the tissues which encourages the movement of fluid and the expulsion of stagnant, unwanted waste.
+In short our bodies carry interstitial fluids, which as well as nutrients, also contain waste products that are carried through the connective tissue.
+Massage and cupping therapy manipulate the tissues encouraging the movement of fluid and the expulsion of stagnant, unwanted waste.
 If this is becoming hard to imagine think of your kitchen sponge that you use for the washing up.
 The sponge absorbs fluid and takes the dirt from the dishes and by a process of fluid absorption and expulsion the sponge is refreshed.

 Cupping Marks

-Cupping can leave marks but not always.
-When moving cupping is applied the cups glide over the skin and therefore there will be little to no marking.
+Cupping can leave marks but, not always.
+When the moving cup method is applied the cups glide over the skin and therefore there will be little to no marking.
 However, when a cup is purposefully left on an area of tissue there may be a mark left on the skin.
-The mark is not a bruise, bruises are injury to the tissue and hurt on impact.
-This is not what is happening with the cup mark.
+The mark is not a bruise; bruises are injury to the tissue and hurt on impact, this is not what is happening with the cup mark.
 The cups are instead bringing interstitial fluid, including blood, up toward the surface of the skin and supporting this material being carried away and cleaned out by the systems of the body.
-Darker marks indicate that there is more stagnation -old blood, lymph and foreign toxins that have been held within the tissues in that area.
+Darker marks indicate that there is more stagnation in the form of old blood cells, lymph and foreign toxins that have been sitting in the tissues.

-Cups that are applied lightly often do not mark and typically the more regularly cupping is applied the less strong the marks become because the body is clear from the stagnant fluids dredged to the surface.
-Another factor effecting the marks is the depth of the tissue that they are applied to, for example over the gluteus muscles compared to those over the scapular.
+Cups that are applied lightly often do not mark.
+When there is a strong reaction on the skin - darker marks these tend to lessen over as course of treatrment.
+How, because the cups clear the tissue and over time there no longer is stagnation to clear.
+(Remember the kitchen sponge analogy) Another factor effecting the marks is the depth of the tissue that they are applied to, for example over the gluteus muscles compared to those over the scapular.

 after care